Slowlans Route Overview

 The terrain is challenging, the elevation gain/loss is frightening, the route is unforgettable.

-Each segment of the Slowlans route is described going South to North, starting at the Shavano Trailhead and ending at the Leadville Fish Hatchery.
-The most direct line generally used for Nolan’s 14 runs is described first, then any other more manageable alternatives that may be available will be introduced: these are your Slowlans Alternatives.
+Each segment of the Slowlans route is described going South to North, starting at the Shavano Trailhead and ending at the Leadville Fish Hatchery, with a bonus extension to Mt. of the Holy Cross.
+The most direct line generally used for Nolan’s 14 runs is described first, then any other more manageable alternatives that may be available will be introduced: the Slowlans Alternatives.

 Details on how to skip peaks if bad weather is rising or morale is low, and options on how to bail from the line completely back to civilization will also be described, as well as good water sources, places to leave your own caches, and places to camp for the night.